 And so, for the first few days I concentrated on becoming more confident with what was required from me, to the point that I can easily, and competently, complete everything required by lunchtime.
 As my boss had outlined, I was now free to leave the workplace.
 Sure I could go off, explore London, go to the pub, or laze in front of the TV at my central apartment.
 But I had other ideas – ‘Carp Diem’ – Seize the day!

-Garry, my best friend from New Zealand, had a couple of years earlier gone to London and landed a contract at the same investment bank.
+Garry, my best friend from New Zealand, had a couple of years earlier, flown to London and landed a contract at the same investment bank.
 He was practically the leader of the IT group – An IT guru of the nth degree.
-He had now vouched for me to get my contract, and suddenly now we were workmates.
+He had now kindly vouched for me to get me ‘in the door’, and suddenly now we were workmates.
 I felt pressure to not let him down by performing mediocre.
-So my ‘home time’ was spent at the bank.
+I knew I would have to work hard to prove myself, so my ‘home time’ was spent at the bank.
 I learned like I had never learned.
 Whenever Garry was free I would ask him to show me this/show me that.
-I absorbed much much more information and processes about the workers of our department than I was employed to do, and I soon found myself running around the trading floors, and to developers desks, fixing any IT issues they had that was within the scope of our department.
+I absorbed much much more information and processes about the workings within our department than I was employed to do, and I soon found myself running around the trading floors, and to developers desks, fixing any IT issues they had that was within the scope of our department.
 And then, just like that, my 3 months had flown by and I was at the local pub having leaving drinks with some of the banking people I had met.
-My boss was absent.
+My boss was noticeably absent.

 ‘What are you going to do now?
 ‘Where are you going to travel to?’
 Even Garry was curious what I intended to do.

 But a very strange thing had happened on my last day.
-My boss, or any of the management team, had never actually said goodbye to me.
+My boss, or any of the management team for that matter, had never actually said goodbye to me.

 ‘I’m turning up to work on Monday, and I’ll see what happens.’
 I stated.